timescale/docs/_partials/_2-step-aggregation.md

 1. Easier to reason about performance, because aggregation is separate from final computation
-1. Easier to understand when calculations can be rolled up into larger intervals, especially in window functions and continuous aggregates
+1. Easier to understand when calculations can be rolled up into larger intervals, especially in window functions and [continuous aggregates][caggs]
 1. Can perform retrospective analysis even when underlying data is dropped, because the intermediate aggregate stores extra information not available in the final result